aliencaocao/TIL-2024/nlp/README.md

 - NLP detailed score: {'heading': 0.986, 'target': 0.9817633255633256, 'tool': 0.9857142857142858}
 **Have bug**  where target field may be missing, causing entire sample to be empty

-With regex weapon detection, prompt more descriptive on target and tool + make target not mandatory on retry so allow it to not give target but keep other fields if it fails, instead of whole sample fail **(BEST)**:
+With regex weapon detection, prompt more descriptive on target and tool + make target not mandatory on retry so allow it to not give target but keep other fields if it fails, instead of whole sample fail:
 NLP mean score: 0.9969136080850367
 NLP detailed score: {'heading': 0.9997142857142857, 'target': 0.9915979671122528, 'tool': 0.9994285714285714}